Creator of inspiring needle felting kits and felt creations. Lover of Yorkshire tea and all things woolly.

 You don’t have to be artistic or even creative and all you need is enthusiasm and a little time.

 It is incredibly portable, light and requires very little space; just a needle felting kit of your own or, a stash of wool, foam pad, a felting needle and you are good to go.

-And yes, you heard right, no sewing which was a huge draw for me; I don’t mind a bit of basic sewing but I leave the rest up to the experts, and those who have oodles of patience, which I definitely do not!
+And yes, you heard right, no sewing which was a huge draw for me; I don’t mind a bit of basic sewing but I leave the rest up to the experts.

 I really believe that crafts of any kind can help ease the mind and provide a welcome and important distraction from the ‘noise’ of our daily lives; for me that craft is needle felting.
 So, with my new-found addiction, and a yearning to share this fabulously addictive craft, I set about designing needle felting kits for absolute beginners and one or two for those with a little more experience.
 I currently have 19 characters to choose from so there really is something for everyone.

 I have a real love of making hares, Robins and mice so you will find them in my needle felting kits as well as my ready made creations.